[Eng] CVE-2021-39863 Exploit

 The ROP Gadget is located at a specific offset within the

-.
-In version 21.005.20048.43252 of Adobe Acrobat Reader DC, the offset of the ROP Gadget is0x1050AE
+EScript.apifile, with the offset being fixed relative to the base ofEScript.api.
+In version 21.005.20048.43252 of Adobe Acrobat Reader DC, the offset of the ROP Gadget is0x1050AE.0x1050AE: mov esp, 0x5d000001; ret; - The new stack is at the location where the

-.
+espis moved by the ROP Gadget in step 1:0x5d000001.
 This area must be within the sprayed heap space for the exploit to proceed. - In our exploit code, the shellcode is positioned at

-r/w primitive's location + 0x18
+r/w primitive's location + 0x18.

 -